kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 ### Authentication

 Is possible to add authentication adding additional annotations in the Ingress rule.
-The source of the authentication is a secret that contains usernames and passwords inside the key `auth`.
+The source of the authentication is a secret that contains usernames and passwords.

 The annotations are:
 ```